-On this page is a description of the contributions made by physicists at the University of Warwick to DUNE.
+This page describes some of the contributions made by physicists at the University of Warwick to the Deep Underground Neutrino Experiment (DUNE).

 (a).
 One of the three two-dimensional images of an event inside the detector as seen from the W-view which acts as an input image for Pandora.